D3Brooksster/reactlyve-backend/README.md

 ## Moderation Workflow

 Image and video uploads can be automatically checked for inappropriate content.
 Users may enable or disable moderation from the frontend.
+Guest accounts start with both image and video moderation enabled by default.
 When enabled, uploads are scanned using Cloudinary's AWS Rekognition add-on (`aws_rek` for images and `aws_rek_video` for videos) and the results are stored in the new `moderation_status` and `moderation_details` columns on the